Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

 \subsection{What Happens to Attention?}

-In \cref{sec:influence_of_frequency} we showed that there is a correlation between the magnitude of outliers and the token frequency in the pre-training data.
-Earlier work \cite{clark-etal-2019-bert,kovaleva-etal-2019-revealing} showed that BERT self-attention often ``points'' to highly frequent tokens, including the special tokens and punctuation marks.
-Given this, the next question we ask is whether the outliers also affect the self-attention patterns.
+In \cref{sec:influence_of_frequency} we showed that there is a correlation between the magnitude of the hidden state parameters corresponding to outlier dimensions, and the token frequency in the pre-training data.
+Prior work \cite{clark-etal-2019-bert,kovaleva-etal-2019-revealing} showed that BERT self-attention often ``points'' to highly frequent tokens, including the special tokens and punctuation marks.
+Given this, our next question is whether the outliers also affect the self-attention patterns.
 As argued by \citet{pmlr-v139-dong21a}, attention alone would map tokens to very low dimensional spaces, and in that case the outlier phenomenon would be consistent with such a mapping.

 We find that there is indeed such an effect.
-To illustrate it we encode a MNLI sample with BERT-base. \cref{fig:bert_qualitative_att_plot} shows the self-attention maps for the 12 heads of the 10th layer\footnote{We choose the 10th layer because prior work suggests that the layers closer to the output are more affected by fine-tuning \cite{kovaleva-etal-2019-revealing}, and also encode more task-specific information \cite{LiuGardnerEtAl_2019_Linguistic_Knowledge_and_Transferability_of_Contextual_Representations}.}, directly comparing the self-attention with and without the outliers (\cref{fig:full_bert_att_single_sentence} and \cref{fig:hidden_bert_att_single_sentence}, respectively).
+To illustrate it we encode a MNLI sample with BERT-base. \cref{fig:bert_qualitative_att_plot} shows the self-attention maps for the 12 heads of the 10th layer\footnote{We choose the 10th layer because prior work suggests that the layers closer to the output are more affected by fine-tuning \cite{kovaleva-etal-2019-revealing}, and also encode more task-specific information \cite{LiuGardnerEtAl_2019_Linguistic_Knowledge_and_Transferability_of_Contextual_Representations}.}, directly comparing the self-attention in a full model vs a model with the outlier dimensions removed.

 The most conspicuous difference is the fact that the vertical bars in the self-attention maps of the full model vanish once the outliers are zeroed out.
 This ``vertical'' attention pattern has been reported before \cite{kovaleva-etal-2019-revealing}, and in BERT it often corresponds to attention to special tokens and punctuation.
-It may also seem that the diagonal patterns became more salient, but they were also present with the outliers, and their increased saliency is simply an effect of softmax normalization.
+It may seem that without the outliers the diagonal patterns become more salient, but in fact they are also present with the intact outliers, and their increased saliency in the plot is simply an effect of softmax normalization.